Frequently asked questions

 What about animal welfare?

-Animal welfare is top priority at the Sealcentre.
-This means that the choices to take in animals, how to care for them, whether or not to show them to the public and to release them are always considered in relation to a seal's wel-being.
+Animal welfare is a first priority for the Seal Centre Foundation and the WEC.
+This means that the choices to take in animals, how to care for them, whether or not to show them to the public, and to release them are always weighed against the welfare of a seal.

 What do seals eat?